 The UN Guidelines for Consumer Protection is the most important international document in the realm of consumer protection.
 The UN General Assembly adopted these Guidelines in 1985 by consensus.
 In 1999 they were expanded to include provisions on sustainable consumption.
-They call upon states to protect consumers from hazards to their health and safety, promote and protect the economic interests of consumers, enable consumers to make informed choices, provide consumer education, make available effective consumer redress, promote sustainable consumption patterns and guarantee freedom to form consumer groups [155].
+They call upon states to protect consumers from hazards to their health and safety, promote and protect the economic interests of consumers, enable consumers to make informed choices, provide consumer education, make available effective consumer redress, promote sustainable consumption patterns and guarantee freedom to form consumer groups[155].

-These principles of consumer protection are elaborated and detailed throughout the text of the UN Guidelines, and are commonly referred to as the "consumer rights" [144].
+These principles of consumer protection are elaborated and detailed throughout the text of the UN Guidelines, and are commonly referred to as the "consumer rights"[144].

-The UN Guidelines for Consumer Protection ^[155] and the International Covenant on Economic, Social and Cultural Rights ^[144] express principles that should guide socially responsible practices regarding the legitimate needs of consumers, including satisfaction of basic needs and the right of everyone to an adequate standard of living, including adequate food, clothing and housing, and to the continuous improvement of living conditions and availability of essential products and services, including financial.
+The UN Guidelines for Consumer Protection[155] and the International Covenant on Economic, Social and Cultural Rights[144] express principles that should guide socially responsible practices regarding the legitimate needs of consumers, including satisfaction of basic needs and the right of everyone to an adequate standard of living, including adequate food, clothing and housing, and to the continuous improvement of living conditions and availability of essential products and services, including financial.
 They also include the right to promote just, equitable and sustainable economic and social development and environmental protection.
 These legitimate needs include:

-- safety The right of access to non-hazardous products and protection of consumers from hazards to their health and safety stemming from production processes, products and services; - making choices The promotion and protection of the economic interests of consumers, including the ability to select from a range of products and services, offered at competitive prices with an assurance of satisfactory quality: - being heard Freedom to form consumer and other relevant groups or organizations and the opportunity of such organizations to present their views in decision-making processes affecting them, especially in the making and execution of government policy, and in the development of products and services: - redress Availability of effective consumer redress, in particular in the form of fair settlement of just claims, including compensation for misrepresentation, badly made products or unsatisfactory services;
+- safety The right of access to non-hazardous products and protection of consumers from hazards to their health and safety stemming from production processes, products and services; - being informed Access of consumers to adequate information to enable them to make informed choices according to individual wishes and needs and to be protected against dishonest or misleading advertising or labelling; - making choices The promotion and protection of the economic interests of consumers, including the ability to select from a range of products and services, offered at competitive prices with an assurance of satisfactory quality; - being heard Freedom to form consumer and other relevant groups or organizations and the opportunity of such organizations to present their views in decision-making processes affecting them, especially in the making and execution of government policy, and in the development of products and services; - redress Availability of effective consumer redress, in particular in the form of fair settlement of just claims, including compensation for misrepresentation, badly made products or unsatisfactory services;